Like electroconvulsive therapy

 TMS involves a series of treatments given five days a week over a course of four to six weeks.
 Each treatment typically lasts about 40 minutes.
 At Menninger, the Center’s start-of-the-art technology can cut this time in half, which means patients can experience relief more swiftly than with traditional forms of TMS.

-The first step in the process is a consultation with M. Justin Coffey, MD, and his team, during which they take into consideration each individual’s unique psychiatric and medical history and discusses the number of treatments likely to be most helpful.
+The first step in the process is a consultation with Neil Puri, MD, interim medical director of the Center for Brain Stimulation, and his team, during which they take into consideration each individual’s unique psychiatric and medical history and discusses the number of treatments likely to be most helpful.